paulknewton/covid-ml/docs/index.md

 To skip directly to the blog posts, you find the full index [here](blog).

-Note: the graphs are updated on an hourly basis, but the underlying data files fro the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu) are only updated daily (more details [here](https://www.ecdc.europa.eu/en/covid-19/data-collection)).
+Note: the graphs are updated on an hourly basis, but the underlying data files from the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu) are only updated daily (more details [here](https://www.ecdc.europa.eu/en/covid-19/data-collection)).

 ---